Treecodes/stokes-treecode/README.md

 1. Taylor treecode for singular Stokeslet and stresslet

 codes: 3D_SingStokes_Taylor_case_1.cpp, 3D_SingStokes_Taylor_case_2.cpp
 data: data_Taylor_treecode
+preprint: arxiv.org/abs/1811.12498

 2. kernel-independent treecode for regularized Stokeslet and rotlet

 codes: 3D_RegStokes_case_1.cpp, 3D_RegStokes_case_2.cpp
 data: to be added soon
+preprint: arxiv.org/abs/1902.02250

 To build the executables, run the Makefile using the `make` command.
 Currently the Makefile is set to use the icpc compiler.